 1. Style, legal form; registered office and location of headquarters if this is not the same as the registered office

-The depositary bank is Erste Group Bank AG (formerly Erste Bank der oesterreichischen Sparkassen AG), Am Belvedere 1, A-1100 Vienna, trade register number 33209m, court of registry: Vienna Commercial Court.
+The depositary bank is Erste Group Bank AG, Am Belvedere 1, A-1100 Vienna, trade register number 33209m, court of registry: Vienna Commercial Court.

 2. Primary business activity and duties of the depositary bank